 Waypoint Set List - List the waypoint sets loaded.
 Clicking on an item in the list will allow the waypoint set and all the waypoints in the set to be deleted.

-Import Waypoints - Import waypoints from OziExplorer .wpt or .gpx file.
+Import Waypoints - Import waypoints from OziExplorer .wpt file.

 Delete All Waypoints - All waypoints are completely removed.